Yours truly. Yes, I posed this so that W.P. Morrell’s fine book on New Zealand’s provinces would be visible.

 Want to contact me?
 All my details are here.

 My pronouns are he/him.
-I created this website while working on unceded Dharawal land.
+I first created this website while working on the unceded lands of the Dharawal people and now live on similarly unceded Noongar boodja.
 My Pākehā ancestors came across the seas to New Zealand and signed Te Tiriti o Waitangi with the tāngata whenua of Aotearoa, the Māori people.
 To those seeking similar forms of recognition on the Australian continent, kia kaha (be ever strong).